Patel2203/worthify/README.md

 - Supports casual users in understanding why their item is valued within a certain range.

 ### ➤ **Admin Panel**
 - Admins can manage users, review flagged content, and monitor system performance.
 - Access to analytics about prediction usage and model performance.

+### ➤ **Content Moderation System**
+- Users can report inappropriate appraisal items or appraisals.
+- Admins can review reports, take actions (remove items/appraisals), and manage content status.
+- Real-time moderation statistics dashboard for monitoring platform health.
+- Automated notifications to users when their content is moderated.

 ---